Analyst-Aslam/Udemy_Course_Analysis/README.md

 jupyter notebook
 ```
 ### **3️ Run the Notebook**
+Download the Dataset.
+Change the Dataset directory to the location of the dataset.
 Execute each cell sequentially to load the dataset and perform the analysis.

 ##  Conclusion